-Note that there are uses that are not preconditions.
-For example, future_error is also used to report normal errors; also, vector<T>::at exists in order to throw an exception on a failed range check, and we may well want to keep that historical behavior.
+Note there are non-precondition uses, such as future\error being used to report normal errors, and vector<T>::at to throw an exception on a failed range check.
+We may want to keep those behaviors.

 For each of the above types: